 These risks all increase dramatically if your sleep apnea isn’t treated sooner rather than later.
 Luckily, there are doctors who specialize in not only finding out how bad your sleep apnea is, but treating it as well.

 Snoring and sleep apnea fall into the realm of the ear, nose and throat doctor or ENT for short.
 An ENT can figure out whether you have sleep apnea at all to begin with and how severe it is if you do.
 This assessment is usually carried out during something called a sleep study.

 At Houston Sinus & Allergy, we assess patients for the severity of their condition, and determine a treatment.
 Book an assessment with our experienced ENT, Dr. Nguyen, and start feeling better.

 Once you’ve had one, you and your ENT can discuss solutions.
 Everything from physical sleeping aids to breathing machines can assist you in regaining your ability to sleep and wake up refreshed.
 In some cases, even surgery can establish a long-term fix.

 The key is checking.
-By having an ENT look under the hood so to speak, your chances of being in an accident because of your sleep apnea will drop significantly.
+Having an ENT look under the hood so to speak, your chances of being in an accident because of your sleep apnea will drop significantly.
 That and waking up tired.